Sri Digambar Jain Lal Mandir: Foundation and Mughal Relations (1656)

 Old Delhi was founded by Mughal Emperor Shah Jahan (1628–1658) who built what is commonly known as the old city or walled city, surrounded by a wall, with the main street Chandni Chowk in front of the Red Fort, the imperial residence.
-Shah Jahan invited several Agrawal Jainlandlords to come and settle in the city and granted them some land south of the Chandani Chowk around Dariba Gali.
+Shah Jahan invited several Agrawal Jain landlords to come and settle in the city and granted them some land south of the Chandani Chowk around Dariba Gali.

 According to Jain scholar Balbhadra Jain's compendium of Digambar Jain shrines in India, the temple was constructed during the reign of the Mughal emperor Shah Jahan.
 Balbhadra Jain states that a Jain officer of the Mughal army is said to have kept a tirthankara statue in his tent for personal worship.
 The tent gradually started attracting other Jain army officers, and subsequently, a Jain temple was constructed at the site in 1656.
 At that time, the temple was also known as "Urdu temple" (because it was located in an area called "Urdu Bazaar") and "Lashkari Mandir" (laskhar means an army camp).
 Balbhadra Jain also mentions that there are several legends about the temple.
 One such legend claims that Shah Jahan's successor Aurangzeb once ordered a ban on all musical instruments in the temple.
 However, miraculously, sounds of drums (nagadas) would be heard emanating from the temple despite inspections from the Mughal officers.
 Aurganzeb himself visited the temple to see the miracle, and finally, lifted the ban.